magic-wormhole/magic-wormhole/docs/server-protocol.rst

 When clients use the ``add`` command to add a client-to-client message, they will put the body (a bytestring) into the command as a hex-encoded string in the ``body`` key.
 They will also put the message’s “phase”, as a string, into the ``phase`` key.
-See client-protocol.md for details about how different phases are used.
+See  :doc:`the client protocol docs <client-protocol>`  for details about how different phases are used.

 When a client sends ``open``, it will get back a ``message`` response for every message in the mailbox.
 It will also get a real-time